Joe1sn/ADT/Chapter_V/README.md

 > This chapter contains lots of definations and very complex concepts
 >
-> So this is in Chinese(my native laguage), there will be english version few months later
+> So this README file is in Chinese(my native laguage), there will be english version few months later

 # 树